analysiscenter/batchflow/docs/intro/torch_models.rst

 ----
 Body is the main part of a model.
 Thus its configuration highly depends on the model structure and purpose.

-For instance, :class:`~.ResNet` body config includes ``block`` section with specific residual block parameters.
-While :class:`~.UNet` body contains ``upsample`` section which specifies the technique to resize tensors in a decoder part of the network.
+For instance, :class:`~.torch.ResNet` body config includes ``block`` section with specific residual block parameters.
+While :class:`~.torch.UNet` body contains ``upsample`` section which specifies the technique to resize tensors in a decoder part of the network.

 See the model documentation to find out how to configure its body.